ketanchandrakar/Sales-dashboard/README.md

 # Sales-dashboard

-In this project i tried to make use of my basic sql knowledge to analyse the chunk of data of a company's sales and than some  data cleaning to build a dashboard that can help us generate sales insights
+In this project i used sql queries in mysql to get a overview of data and to analyse data of a  hardware company's sales & PowerBI for ETL(Extract,Transform,and Load) and Visualization to develop meaningful insights
+The database contains 5 tables: customers, date, markets, products, and transactions;

 # Data Analysis Using SQL
 checking the type of data present in vairious tables.